NChechulin/telegram-renderer-bot/README.md

 You can upload your code by sending:
 * code as a message
 * a file
-* a link for a raw file
+* a link to a file on the Internet
 * a link to a file on GitHub
-* a link to paste on pastebin
+* a link to paste on pastebin.org

 ## Setup